This first article appears in the

 If CSF is allowed to flow unimpeded, then the body has the

-opportunity to maintain, or, restore balance.
+opportunity to maintain or restore balance.

 Proper performance of the craniosacral system and